gerslovaz/diegr/README.md

 The package contains some included training datasets:

-- `epochdata`: epoched HD-EEG data (short slice from big HD-EEG study) arranged as mentioned above,
+- `epochdata`: epoched HD-EEG data (anonymized short slice from big HD-EEG study presented in Madetko-Alster, 2025) arranged as mentioned above,
 - `HCGSN256`: a list with Cartesian coordinates of HD-EEG sensor positions in 3D space on the scalp surface and their projection into 2D space
-- `rtdata`: response times (time between stimulus presentation and pressing the button) from the experiment involving a simple visual motor task.
+- `rtdata`: response times (time between stimulus presentation and pressing the button) from the experiment involving a simple visual motor task (anonymized short slice from big HD-EEG study presented in Madetko-Alster, 2025).

 For more information about the structure of built-in data see the package vignette `vignette("diegr", package = "diegr")`.